npge/npge/README.md

 [Download](https://github.com/npge/npge/releases/latest)
 prebuild static executables for Windows and Linux.

+**Warning**.
+The installer and the program doesn't work from a directory with Russian letters in name.

 BLAST and other dependencies (except Qt 4 in Linux version) are included.